-Embargoed until 00:01 (DATE)
+Embargoed until 00:01 (29/06/2016)

-[school name] wins award for young carer support
+Sidmouth College wins award for young carer support

-[Area] school, [school name] has been given a [Gold/Silver/Bronze] award for their work to make sure students don’t miss out on an education because they are young carers.
+Devon school, Sidmouth College has been given a Silver and Bronze award for their work to make sure students don’t miss out on an education because they are young carers.

 The Young Carers in Schools programme helps primary and secondary schools improve outcomes for young carers and celebrates good practice through the Young Carers in Schools Award.

-[Quote from headteacher or relevant member of school staff]

-[Optional quote from student who is a young carer on how the changes have improved their school life].

 Young carers are responsible for emotional, practical or physical care for a parent, sibling or other family member who has a physical disability, mental health issue or substance misuse issue.
 The 2011 Census statistics revealed that there are just over 166,000 young carers in England, but research reveals that this is just the tip of the iceberg.
 The true figure could be closer to 700,000 young carers in England, equivalent to one in 12 school children many of whom are unrecognised and unsupported.